peterhinch/micropython_ir/README.md

 This is specific to Pyboard D and Pyboard 1.x (not Lite).

-It implements a class for each supported protocol, namely `NEC`, `RC5` and `RC6_M0`.
+It implements a class for each supported protocol, namely `NEC`, `SONY`, `RC5` and `RC6_M0`.
 The application instantiates the appropriate class and calls the `transmit` method to send data.

 Constructor